MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 #### Container image configuration

 As a cloud native technology, Quarkus supports generating OCI container images compatible with Docker.
-Replace the value of `<LOGIN_SERVER_VALUE>` with the value of the actual value of the `${LOGIN_SERVER}` environment variable.
+Replace the value of `<LOGIN_SERVER_VALUE>` with the actual value of the `${LOGIN_SERVER}` environment variable.

 ```yaml
 # Container Image Build